mosesmulwa-bebop/mosesmulwa-bebop/README.md

 ### 😄
 I'm Moses Mulwa.
 A software developer and Hardware ,Firmware Engineer.
-My academic background is in Electronic and Computer Engineering, with experience spanning Embedded Development, Web Application Building, Machine Learning and Deep Learning, Project Management, and Leadership domains.
+My academic background is in Electronic and Computer Engineering, with experience spanning API Development, Embedded Development, Web Application Building, Machine Learning and Deep Learning, Project Management, and Leadership domains.

 ### 👯 I’m looking to collaborate on ...